Illinois Art Station

 January 7 – February 11, 2023

-Itsy Arts On Location (formerly Itsy Studio: In the Community) is an early learning, outreach series that has traveled to libraries (including NPL) and schools around Bloomington-Normal since 2018 – as long as IAS has been offering community education – to provide transformative, hands-on experiences in the visual arts to our youngest artists and families.
+Itsy Arts On Location (formerly Itsy Studio: In the Community) is Illinois Art Station’s longest running program.
+This early learning, outreach series has traveled to libraries and schools around Bloomington-Normal since 2018 – as long as IAS has been offering community education – to provide transformative, hands-on experiences in the visual arts to our youngest artists and families.

 PreviousNext